Main Content

 2. On the Project tab, in the File section, select Share > Simulink® Template.

-5. Click Save As.
+6. Click Save As.
 Choose a file location and click Save.

-Create a Template from a Project Under Version Control
+Create Template from Project Under Source Control

-4. On the Project tab, in the File section, select Share > Simulink Template and use the dialog box to name and save the file.
+3. On the Project tab, in the File section, select Share > Simulink Template and use the dialog box to name and save the file.

 To verify that your template behaves as you expect, create a new project that uses your new template.
-See Create a New Project Using Templates.
+See Create New Project Using Templates.

-Edit a Template
+Edit Template

 1. Create a new project that uses the template you want to modify.
-See Create a New Project Using Templates.
+See Create New Project Using Templates.

 2. Make the changes.